 An athletic trainer is available to treat sports related injuries.
-Student participating in a school sport may sign-up for an appointment with the athletic trainer.
+Student participating in a school sport may sign-up for an appointment with the athletic trainer during the associated sports season.
 Appointment times will vary based upon the schedule of the athletic trainer.
 Students are to schedule appointments during a free period, i.e. Study Hall.
 The trainer will then create a pass or call for the student.
-The date and time that a student is with the Athletic Trainer will be documented.
+The date and time that a student is with the Athletic Trainer will be documented